Pat Burgener: "Work It Out"

-Pat's first single of 2022, "Work It Out", was released on 28 January 2022, one week before the start of the 2022 Winter Olympics in Beijing, where he was set to compete in the men's halfpipe.
+Burgener's first single of 2022, "Work It Out", was released on 28 January 2022, one week before the start of the 2022 Winter Olympics in Beijing, where he was set to compete in the men's halfpipe.
 "I really wanted to release the song now because it's part of my Olympic story," as Pat explained, and to draw on it as a source of motivation and positive energy before the competition.
-He wrote this song with his brother Max in the difficult period following his serious knee injury in a snowboarding accident in spring 2021.
+He wrote this song with his brother, Max Burgener, during his healing period after a knee injury in a snowboarding accident in spring 2021.
 The song's message is that difficult situations – whether in relationships or in daily life – can be overcome with a positive attitude and a smile.
 "Work It Out" was featured on Swiss German-language Radio SRF 3 as the song of the day on 3 February 2022.
-"Work It Out" is the first song of Pat's forthcoming first album to be released in the latter part of 2022.
-Pat also directed and edited the official music video that was filmed by John Osterman on a Malibu beach in California.
-In April 2022, Pat released an acoustic version of this song and a new YouTube video, this time recorded and filmed in Lausanne, Switzerland.
+"Work It Out" is the first song of Burgener's forthcoming first album to be released in the latter part of 2022.
+He also directed and edited the official music video that was filmed by John Osterman on a Malibu beach in California.
+In April 2022, Burgener released an acoustic version of this song and a new YouTube video, this time recorded and filmed in Lausanne, Switzerland.

 "Low"

-“Low” is the second single of Pat’s forthcoming debut album.
-He co-wrote the song with his brother Max Burgener and released it on 13 May 2022.
+“Low” is the second single of Burgener's forthcoming debut album.
+He co-wrote the song with his brother Max and released it on 13 May 2022.
 The single was produced by Tom Fuller.
-This is not their first collaboration – Tom Fuller also produced Pat’s fourth EP California Sun (2021), and the single “Work It Out”, Pat’s personal anthem for his 2022 Olympic snowboard odyssey.
-Pat shot the official music video accompanying the release of "Low" during the 2022 Winter Olympics in China, where he competed for Switzerland in the men’s snowboard halfpipe.
+This is not their first collaboration – Tom Fuller also produced Burgener's fourth EP California Sun (2021), and the single “Work It Out”, Burgener's personal anthem for his 2022 Olympic snowboard odyssey.
+Burgener shot the official music video accompanying the release of "Low" during the 2022 Winter Olympics in China, where he competed for Switzerland in the men’s snowboard halfpipe.
 The music video is titled "Low: A Journey at the Beijing Olympic Games", and Pat directed and edited it by himself.
-Taking the viewers behind the scenes of Pat's Olympics experience at Beijing 2022, the video includes footage from his arrival at Beijing airport, the Olympic Village, and Olympic competition sites, as well as an excerpt from the RTS Swiss TV programme “Au coeur des Jeux” which featured him on 7 February 2022, in an episode called “JO, Made in China: Pat Burgener”.
+Taking the viewers behind the scenes of Burgener's Olympics experience at Beijing 2022, the video includes footage from his arrival at Beijing airport, the Olympic Village, and Olympic competition sites, as well as an excerpt from the RTS Swiss TV programme “Au coeur des Jeux” which featured him on 7 February 2022, in an episode called “JO, Made in China: Pat Burgener”.

+Personal life

+Burgener's first language is French, and he also speaks English and Swiss German fluently.
+His mother and grandparents found refuge in Brazil during the Lebanese Civil War in the 1980s.